selimssevgi/learning/scala/myreference/def.md

   equals sign, and enclose the body of the method in curly braces.
 In this way, method looks like a procedure, which is executed only for its side effects.

+- The significance of = after the method signature isn’t only to separate the signature from the method body but also to tell the Scala compiler to infer the return type of your function.
+If you omit that, Scala won’t infer your return type

 ```scala
 // no equals sign always mean that the result type is Unit.
 def add(b: Byte) {sum += b }